Latest posts by Aran Davies (see all)

 15. Develop, test, and deploy the web app

-Now that you have got the required tools, proceed with your web app development.
+Now that you have got all the tools required, proceed with your web app development.
 Remember the following steps:

 - Use appropriate database resources on AWS Elastic Beanstalk.
 Read “Adding a database to your Elastic Beanstalk environment” for more details.